TomBrian/upwork-rss/README.md

 - Extracts job postings from Upwork RSS feeds based on user-defined search terms.
 - Runs a scheduled task every 3 minutes to fetch new postings.
 - Identifies jobs posted less than 3 minutes ago (considered "fresh").
 - Sends alerts for fresh job postings.
-Update the .env `ALERT_ADDRESSES` field to the list of emails you want the alerts to go to e.g email1@mailinator.com,email3@example.com
+Update the .env `ALERT_EMAIL_ADDRESSES` field to the list of emails you want the alerts to go to e.g email1@mailinator.com,email3@example.com max 2 addresses

 **Tech Stack**